edmundsj/hardsync/README.md

 - Add a hash of the contract and the `hardsync` codebase in a comment in all generated code for complete traceability
 - Add verilog target
 - Add VHDL target
+- Add support for default values in contract, make these optional kwargs with defaults

 ## FAQ
 ### Why generated code, and not a universal device library?